Billpack68/startup/notes/js-notes.md

 ## Promises/async

 - You can make a function asyncronous and use await to make stuff happen in the background and then execute the code after a certain something happens

+## Fetching

+- Fetching is for getting and putting information on the internet.
+Pretty cool stuff.
+Will figure it out by doing the simon part.